michael-sumner/go-make-things/content/community-guidelines.md

 If you experience disrespectful behavior toward yourself or anyone else and feel in any way unable or unwilling to respond or resolve it respectfully (for any reason), please immediately [bring it to the attention of an administrator](#administrators).
 We want to hear from you about anything that you feel is disrespectful, threatening, or just something that could make someone feel distressed in any way.

+If that person in question *is* one of the administrators, please bring the issue to the attention of one of the others.
+Their job is to hold each other accountable, and ensure that everyone feels safe and welcome.

 We will listen and work to resolve the matter.

 #### Apologize for Mistakes